1. Our terms

 9.6.
 Special category data.
 During the course of providing our services to you, we may need to use special category data.
 Your acceptance of these terms is your explicit consent to our processing any special category personal data as part of your instructions to us.
 Special category data is personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.

 9.7.
 Data controller.
 When we use personal data about you or others in connection with providing our services to you, we do so as data controller.
-Our contact details are set out on page 1 of our engagement letter and communications relating to data protection should be addressed to firstname.lastname@example.org marked for the attention of the Privacy Manager.
+Our contact details are set out on page 1 of our engagement letter and communications relating to data protection should be addressed to firstname.lastname@example.org or to our postal address, marked for the attention of the Privacy Manager.

 9.9.
 Lawful basis of processing.
 Before accepting your instructions, we may need to carry out certain checks (e.g. anti-money laundering and conflict checks).
 If so, we process your personal data to comply with our legal obligations.
 When we are providing our advice to you, we process your personal data to provide legal services to you and to comply with our contractual obligation to provide such services.
 We will also process personal data where it is in our legitimate interests to do so (for example, as part of the administration of our business and keeping our systems secure).